ceiling height for pull-ups

 It is preferable because it involves free weights, promoting better technique and balance.
 It is also incredibly helpful in maintaining strict workout discipline, as you must stay focused throughout your workout session.

 Since someone can squat much more than a bench press, a squat rack is usually constructed from heavier metal to support more weight.
 The two stands have enough space between them for the lifter to stand upright, and the cradles firmly support the barbell.
-Squat racks also have a low beam for the lifter to place their heel on and push off for support.
+Most modern squat racks feature uprights, J-hooks, and often safety pins or straps to catch the bar if you fail a rep. Some models add extras like pull-up bars, plate storage, or dip handles, but a dedicated “heel beam” is not a standard feature.

 What are Squat Rack Dimensions?